ASPIRE

 - Investigate the use of eDNA to improve taxonomic classification of marine species

-- Use Linux to design a secure password management solution that could be utilized by the U.S. Navy
+- Use Linux to design a secure password management solution that could be used by the U.S. Navy

 - Hide secret messages in unexceptional media to enable covert information exchange